 It may be hard for some to believe, but exercising regularly can actually ease joint pain.
-If you have arthritis and you reduce the amount of exercise it can result in weaker muscle strength that will ultimately make the pain worse.
+If you have arthritis and you reduce your exercise, it can result in weaker muscle strength, which will ultimately make the pain worse.

 Go for a Walk

 One of the best things about walking is the fact that you can essentially do it anywhere.
 You don’t need a trainer or a class and it can also be easy on your joints.
 Consistent walking can help bring you down to a healthy weight, which results in less stress on your joints.

 Arthritis can also lead to some forms of impaired coordination and balance.
 This is why people with arthritis in any joints in the legs have issues with their knees giving out.
 Yoga can help improve body awareness and balance.

 While you are doing yoga, you can pay attention to your body and its weaknesses.
 Adding yoga to your routine can help improve your flexibility and range of motion.

 While in the water, you can get a soothing feeling in your joints.
 Water-based workouts are great for those with arthritis.
 Swimming creates less pressure on your joints while you are exercising.

 The stronger your muscles are, the less strain you will have on your joints.
 Aerobic and resistance exercises help with endurance and strength.